One Hack and One Doctor Appointment Led To This Newsletter

 I used to roll my eyes at the whole “turn your struggles into wins” thing.
 I thought it was something for Hollywood movie scripts.

-After a while, I got sick and tired of it.
+And after a while, I got sick and tired of it.

 And I became insatiable.